zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_ios.md

 ### Considerations

-The above methods have return values.
-If the API fails, the return is < 0.
+The API methods have return values.
+If the method fails, the return value is < 0.